 Pre-construction skink monitoring will be conducted to identify sensitive habitats, species presence and nest burrows with appropriate mitigation measures (i.e., setbacks) recommended.
 Follow-up monitoring will be conducted to document compliance with prescribed setbacks and the effectiveness of mitigation.
+Suitable skink habitat, within 200m of tower placement sites will be surveyed for skinks by placing 30X60cm plywood coverboards within suitable habitats at a density of approximately 1 coverboard/100 square metres.
+Coverboards will be examined weekly during peak breeding activity in the spring and/or during possible juvenile movements and summering peak activity in August.
+Where skinks are observed, alternate tower placement adjustments will be recommended so as to best preserve individuals and important habitat.

-- To identify the presence of skinks and sensitive habitats located near proposed infrastructure and determine appropriate mitigation measures to minimize or avoid disturbance; and - To verify the implementation and effectiveness of prescribed mitigation. •
+- To identify the presence of skinks and sensitive habitats located near proposed infrastructure and determine appropriate mitigation measures to minimize or avoid disturbance; and - To verify the implementation and effectiveness of prescribed mitigation.